wp-plugins/slideshow-gallery/readme.txt

 3. Slideshow gallery with thumbnails at the top.
 4. Different styles/colors.
 5. TinyMCE editor button to insert shortcodes.
+6. Turn on Thickbox to show enlarged images in an overlay.

 == Changelog ==